One of many spectacular views from the Panorama Trail

 Arriving By Train

-From the Geneva airport train station, the total travel time is three hours to three and a half hours.
-The route will take you through Lausanne and Bern before arriving in Interlaken.
+From Zurich Airport, the train ride to Interlaken takes about two hours and 30 minutes, with a transfer in Bern.
+From Geneva Airport, the total journey is around three to three and a half hours, typically passing through Lausanne and Bern before arriving in Interlaken.

 Arrival Day in Interlaken